CeeDee Lamb Player Prop Bets for NFL Week 13 | Dallas vs. New Orleans 12/2/2021

 - Lamb did not have a catch in last week's game against the Raiders.

-- Lamb has caught nine passes on 11 targets for 108 yards and two touchdowns, averaging 36.0 yards over his last three games.
+- Lamb has caught nine passes on 11 targets for 108 yards and two touchdowns, averaging 36.0 yards over his last three outings.

 Lamb's Dallas Teammates